lucas-nelson-uiuc/python-training/python_training/topics/classes/README.md

 # Classes

-Attaching behavior to data.
+Attaching behavior to data by defining classes.
+Learn how to create objects, define methods and attributes, and implement inheritance and polymorphism.

 ### Topics

-- Code Quality
+- Defining Classes

-- Data Structures
+- Creating Objects

+- Methods and Attributes

+- Inheritance and Polymorphism

 ### Resources